UloE-G/Athletes-Corner/README.md

 ### First Time Visitors

-I wanted first time visitos to be able to:
+As a first time visitors I want to be able to:

 - Easily use the site across a wide range of devices.